tboronczyk/WritersGuide/WritersGuide.md

 ===
 Timothy Boronczyk

-    "A writer is a person for whom writing is more difficult than it is for most people."
-    - Thomas Mann
+*A writer is a person for whom writing is more difficult than it is for most people.* - Thomas Mann

 Writing is a fun way to share your knowledge, experience, and opinions with others, and it can also be very rewarding.
 Writing about a topic that's new to you may help solidify your own understanding of it (or your friendly editor may point out an easier way of doing something you didn't know before) and make you a better programmer.
 Or, writing may serve as an avenue for you to become more involved in the community; writing successful articles and blog posts can give you confidence to submit and present a talk at any number of professional conferences held around the world.
 No one knows exactly what the future brings, but the skills you cultivate and the friendships you form through writing have the potential to open up many opportunities.